 Numbness after head injury can either be caused by injury to the brain or nerve damage.

-Once you can determine the source of your numbness, you can start appropriate treatment after talking with your therapist.
-Treatment could include sensory retraining, electrical stimulation, massage therapy, and/or acupuncture.
+Once you can determine the source of your numbness, you can start appropriate treatment after talking with your physical therapist.
+Treatment could include sensory retraining, electrical stimulation, massage therapy, and acupuncture.